G-Pasko/Corsework-CSE-13-/hw5/DESIGN.md

 Score guess:
 	Use a strcmp for guess and secret.
 If result is 0, make result all green and return end msg.

-	Else: Compare each letter in guess to that of secret and return a string with corresponding x,y,g values.
+	Else: Compare each letter in guess to secret with double for loops. if the letter is at the same index in secret, make the letter in that spot green (g).
+If it's in the word but at a different index, color that spot yellow (y).
+If neither of those happen, color the spot with an x.

 Valid Guess:
 	Iterrate through the vocab list and do strcmp with guess and each word.
 If result ever equals 0 return true Else return false

 Load Vocablary:
+	Open the file, allocate memory to output, and create char array to pull words from text file.
+Set inital ammount of words to 10 and if there are still words to pull, realloc enough memory for 10 more words.
+If no more memory can be realloced, return the output and close the file.
-	Open file and do calloc(size_t, charr) to allocate enough room for every word in the vocab list.
-Then iterrate through the file and copy the strings.
-Finally, close the file and return the array of strings
+	Finally, close the file and return the array of strings if the array of words reaches the end of the text file.

 Free vocabulary:
 	Iterate through array of words returned by LoadVocab and free their memery addresss until the the array is empty.
 Once the array is empty, free the memory address of the